Utility frequency: Rotating machines

-where f is the frequency in hertz and P is the number of poles.
+where f is the frequency in hertz, and P is the number of poles.

 Direct-current power was not entirely displaced by alternating current and was useful in railway and electrochemical processes.
-Prior to the development of mercury arc valve rectifiers, rotary converters were used to produce DC power from AC.
+Prior to the development of mercury-arc valve rectifiers, rotary converters were used to produce DC power from AC.
 Like other commutator-type machines, these worked better with lower frequencies.

 Transmission and transformers

 With AC, transformers can be used to step down high transmission voltages to lower customer utilization voltage.
-The transformer is effectively a voltage conversion device with no moving parts and requiring little maintenance.
-The use of AC eliminated the need for spinning DC voltage conversion motor-generators that require regular maintenance and monitoring.
+The transformer is effectively a voltage converter with no moving parts and requiring little maintenance.
+The use of AC eliminated the need for spinning DC voltage-conversion motor–generators that require regular maintenance and monitoring.

 Since, for a given power level, the dimensions of a transformer are roughly inversely proportional to frequency, a system with many transformers would be more economical at a higher frequency.

 Electric power transmission over long lines favors lower frequencies.
 The effects of the distributed capacitance and inductance of the line are less at low frequency.